antao/haarlemmertrekvaart/README.md

 ## Using Haarlemmertrekvaart

 ### General
 Getting data from NS pretty straightforward.
-Create a NsClient object and enter a valid username and key.
+Create a ConnectionConfiguration object, enter a valid username and key, create a NsClient object and pass as parameter the previous ConnectionConfiguration.

 ```cs
 ConnectionConfiguration connectionConfiguration = new ConnectionConfiguration("joaoantao", "myawesomekey");